-Some plants may not seem high, but require a trellis or stake to grow on, which means they’ll be climbing and creating a shade for other plants.
-This would include things like sugar snap peas, snow peas, cucumbers, beans, and tomatoes.
+Some plants may not seem high but require a trellis or stake to grow on, which means they’ll climb and create a shade for other plants.
+This would include sugar snap peas, snow peas, cucumbers, beans, and tomatoes.

 Eggplants and pepper plants also grow upright to 3-4 feet.
-Going a bit smaller would be the plants that grow wider than tall, such as collards, kales, cabbages, and so on.
-The smallest crops needing sunshine would be the root vegetables like beets and carrots – as well as things low to the ground like lettuce.
+Going a bit smaller would be the plants that grow wider than tall, such as collards, kales, cabbages, etc. The smaller crops needing sunshine would be the root vegetables like beets and carrots and things low to the ground like lettuce.

-If you have a choice as to where the garden goes, try to plant in a space where the morning sun is providing the light for your crop and not the sweltering afternoon sun, which can wilt plants.
+If you choose where the garden goes, try to plant in a space where the morning sun is providing the light for your crop and not the sweltering afternoon sun, which can wilt plants.

 Sunlight Is Key

-Whenever you plan your garden, you have to make sure that aside from the space and soil, water and nutrients your plant needs, you also have to take into account how much sunlight it should get.
+When you plan your garden, you have to ensure that aside from the space, soil, water, and nutrients your plant needs, you also have to consider how much sunlight it should get.

-The sunlight corresponds in certain ways to the soil temperatures, too.
-If you have a relatively shaded area, and the required soil temperature is high, then it may not work well when growing food in that spot.
+The sunlight corresponds in specific ways to the soil temperatures, too.
+So if you have a relatively shaded area and the required soil temperature is high, it may not work well when growing food.

-If you have a lot of shade, then you might consider focusing on root and leaf vegetables, which can get by with less sunlight.
-Most vegetables will need plenty of sunlight to thrive, including melons, squash and cucumbers.
+If you have a lot of shade, you might consider focusing on root and leaf vegetables, which can get by with less sunlight.
+However, most vegetables will need plenty of sun to thrive, including melons, squash, and cucumbers.

 To estimate how much sun a spot gets in the area where you plan on growing food, you’ll want to track the sunlight to see how much it provides.
 The sun rises in the east and sets in the west.

-It’s going to be strongest between the hours of 10 A.M. and 4 P.M.
-Those six hours are crucial to the development of a strong plant.
-Go outside and mark where the sun is exposing the ground during those hours, and try to plan in that area.
+It will be strongest between the hours of 10 A.M. and 4 P.M.
+Those six hours are crucial to developing a solid plant.
+So go outside, mark where the sun is exposing the ground during those hours, and plan in that area.

-Be sure to watch out for areas that might accidentally get shaded by things like a tool shed or a fence surrounding your yard.
-You might assume something is in a sunny spot, but when you actually track it, you see that the plant would be suffering from a lack of sunlight in that area.
+Watch out for areas that might accidentally get shaded by things like a tool shed or a fence surrounding your yard.
+For example, you might assume something is in a sunny spot, but when you track it, you see that the plant would suffer from a lack of sunlight in that area.

-Of course if you’re using containers outdoors, you can always manually move the pots to correspond with the lighting situation, but this is cumbersome and only recommended for those who want a hands on approach with a lot of involvement.
+Of course, suppose you’re using containers outdoors.
+In that case, you can always manually move the pots to correspond with the lighting situation, but this is cumbersome and only recommended for those who want a hands-on approach with a lot of involvement.

-If you don’t have time to track the sun, there are gadgets like sunlight calculators that you can place in and around your yard that will help you determine how much sunlight a specific spot gets throughout the day.
+If you don’t have time to track the sun, gadgets like sunlight calculators that you can place in and around your yard will help you determine how much sunlight a specific spot gets throughout the day.

-There are some vegetables and herbs you can grow in the shade, so if you have any of those, you might not have to worry about taller plants blocking out any sunlight.
-Just make sure each plant gets the right amount of sun it needs to produce a harvest for you.
+There are some vegetables and herbs you can grow in the shade, s you might not have to worry about taller plants blocking out any sunlight if you have any of those.
+Just make sure each plant gets the right amount of sun to produce a harvest for you.

 I hope this helps you when starting a garden this year.